 - The total parish is involved in learning and sharing about the faith.
 Every age in the parish is involved, not just children and youth.

 - Families are the domestic church.
 Home is where faith happens on a continuing basis.

 - Christian Formation is not an optional parish program with a beginning and an end.
 Continual faith formation is part of being Christian.

 - Formal Christian Formation is offered in the following ways:

-- High School Religious Education classes for grades 7-11, including preparation for Confirmation
+- High School religious education - grades 9-11, including preparation for Confirmation (11th grade)

 - RCIA (Rite of Christian Initiation of Adults) and RCIA for children